Ask Someone Out on Hinge: The Ultimate British Guide

 - Show personality while remaining respectful

-- Avoid generic greetings or copy-paste templates
+- Avoid generic greetings like "Hey" or copy-paste templates

 Here are some proven conversation starters:

 - "I noticed you're into rock climbing - what's your favourite spot around here?
 I've been wanting to try the new gym in town!"
+(Sets up a potential activity date)

 - "Your travel photo in Bali looks amazing!
 I’m planning a trip there next year - any must-visit spots you’d recommend?"
+(Shows shared interests)

 - "That’s so cool that you’re into jazz!
 Have you checked out any good live music venues recently?"
+(Directly leads to a date suggestion)

 Tip: Tailoring your message to their profile makes it clear you’re genuinely interested, increasing your chances of a response.